InfoSeeking/IRIS/README.md

 	</resourceList>
 </parameters>
 ```
-###Some examples
+###Select example
-Select the url from a pageID of 10 in the webpage table
+Select the url from a pageID of 10 in the pages table

 Request:
 ```